-In 1974, the Supreme Court of Washington upheld the state’s system of funding and operating its public schools in Northshore School District v.
-Kinnear, 550 P.2d 178..
-However, only four years later, in Seattle School District No. 1 v.
-State, 585 P.2d 71, the same court ruled the state’s school finance system unconstitutional.
+In 1978, the Supreme Court of Washington found the state’s school finance system unconstitutional in Seattle School District No. 1 v.
+State, 585 P.2d 71.
 Emphasizing the specific language of the state constitution that considers education the “paramount duty” of the state, the court concluded that “the constitution has created a ‘duty’ that is supreme, preeminent or dominant.”
-Specifically, the court determined that it was the duty of the state to provide an adequate education to “equip our children for their role as citizens and as potential competitors in today’s market as well as in the marketplace of ideas.”
+Specifically, the court determined that the state had a duty to provide an adequate education that prepared children to be “citizens and . . . potential competitors in today’s market as well as in the marketplace of ideas.”
 To accomplish this goal, the court required the state to provide “sufficient funds” from “dependable and regular tax sources.”

-In 1977, the legislature, responding to the lower court’s decision in Seattle School District, passed the Basic Education Act (“BEA”), under which the state assumed the responsibility for fully funding basic education and substantially increased state funding.
-A subsequent suit in the early 1980’s, known as Seattle II, led a trial court to conclude that the legislature had underfinanced basic education in violation of the state constitution.
-The court broadened the definition of “basic education” to include special education, bilingual, and remedial programs.
+In Seattle II, a trial court found this legislation insufficient to finance the state’s school system.
+The court also broadened the definition of “basic education” to include special education, bilingual, and remedial programs.
 The state did not appeal the decision and the legislature revised the BEA to include these programs.